 Josh has academic degrees in both Statistics and Computer Science, with deep experience in statistical methodology and use of statistical software.
 His areas of interest include causal inference, propensity score matching, multiple regression diagnosis, structural equation modeling, software implementation and general computing concerns.

 Before coming to research/academia I worked for more than a decade with non-governmental organizations promoting better and inclusive management of natural resources in ecologically fragile areas.
 I also worked as a consultant and advised several organizations including Oxfam, KfW, Winrock, and Aga Khan Rural Support Program.
 I love wild animals and go through phases where my enchantment skips from birds to reptiles to mammals.
-I like reading, cooking, seeking connections between abstract ideas and realities, and traveling with my spouse (Preeti) and my son (Aman).
+I like reading, cooking, seeking connections between abstract ideas and realities, and travelling with my spouse (Preeti) and my son (Aman).

 Kerby has collaborated with researchers in many areas of natural and social science, with a particular focus on studies involving high dimensional biological data, including genomics, biological imaging, statistical genetics, chemical informatics, health outcomes, and medical claims data.
 He also has extensive experience in software development, primarily in Python and Go.
 His research focuses on computational statistics, and methods for modeling complex dependent data including multilevel, longitudinal, and spatial/temporal data.